Port of San Francisco Waterfront Resilience Program

 CMG Landscape Architecture

-In addition to Envision, SITELAB plays a key role in advancing and steering the WRP including convening five city agencies with the Port and CH2M/Arcadis to develop seven draft adaptation strategies for the 7.5-mile waterfront.
+SITELAB plays a key role in advancing and steering the WRP including convening five city agencies with the Port and CH2M/Arcadis to develop the San Francisco Waterfront Flood Study Draft Plan for the 7.5-mile waterfront.

 Different Approaches to Reducing Risk

-The resulting Draft Waterfront Adaptation Strategies use different approaches to reduce flood risk and increase flood resilience, while managing the complex combination of coastal, stormwater, and rising groundwater hazards.
-Strategies were presented to the Port Commission across three geographical study areas: Islais Creek / Bayview, Mission Creek / Mission Bay, and Embarcadero.
+The resulting Draft Plan uses different approaches to reduce flood risk and increase flood resilience, while managing the complex combination of coastal, stormwater, and rising groundwater hazards.
+Strategies were presented to the Port Commission across four geographical study areas: Islais Creek / Bayview, Mission Creek / Mission Bay, the Embarcadero, and Fisherman’s Wharf.

 Engaging the Public

-The development of the Draft Waterfront Adaptation Strategies is a reflection of five-plus years of citywide community engagement that has connected with tens of thousands of San Franciscans on what a resilient, sustainable, equitable waterfront means to them.
+The development of the Draft Waterfront Adaptation Strategies and the resulting Draft Plan is a reflection of five-plus years of citywide community engagement that has connected with tens of thousands of San Franciscans on what a resilient, sustainable, equitable waterfront means to them.
 Ongoing engagement of the strategies has included a community open house, walking tours, and digital events.

 SITELAB’s approach is informed by technical studies of edge conditions, waterfront-wide analyses, stakeholder engagement findings, and is anchored in a series of urban design principles.
 Across all, SITELAB brings a people-first approach to resilience—building towards a future waterfront that creates equitable opportunity for all residents, workers, and visitors.